udaykiran176/better-auth-starter/README.md

 ### Configuration

-Create a copy of the provided `.env.example` file and name it `.env`.
+Create a copy of the provided `env.example` file and name it `.env`.
 Fill in the required OpenAI API Key in the newly created `.env` file, and Better Auth variables if you're going to use authentication:

 `cp env.example .env`